2 Introduction into R

 2.9 Using c() for data entry

 Now we know how we can assign more complicated data sets two variables by loading them from the file system.
 Sometimes, it might also be necessary, to directly assign more than one value to a variable.
 Let’s start with the example of a vector.
-A vector is created in R using the command c().
-This ‘c’ stands for combine, and enables us to combine multiple values to be assigned to a variable, but also for different purposes.
+A vector is created in R using the command c()

 Let’s assume that we would like to make a vector of different Bronze Age sites.
 We assign the result to a variable called places.

-places <- c("Leubingen", "Melz", "Bruszczewo")
+<- c("Leubingen", "Melz", "Bruszczewo") places

 As in every other situation, in R actual value can be replaced with a variable.
 Also when we combine values we can not only combine actual values, in this case strings, but we also could use variables and combined them with other variables.
 To demonstrate that let’s make another vector of side categories that we call categories.

-categories <- c("burial", "depot", "settlement")
+<- c("burial", "depot", "settlement")

 ## [1] "burial" "depot" "settlement"